 Although INBOUND is one of the best digital marketing conferences out there, HubSpot isn’t just marketing automation anymore.
 The product has grown by leaps and bounds over the last couple years and now includes Sales Hub and Service Hub, too.
 Think beyond your individual business area about how to better leverage the product cross-functionally.

-At Partner Day earlier this year, we learned that HubSpot is ditching the traditional sales funnel model in favor of a flywheel approach where customers are at the center of your business universe and thus your biggest marketing opportunity:
+If you follow HubSpot, you know they’ve been moving their product away from the traditional sales and marketing funnel model in favor of the HubSpot flywheel approach where customers are at the center of your business universe and thus your biggest opportunity for increasing revenue:

 2. Leave work at the office